Track mileage automatically

 Charging mileage to customers at the IRS rate

-Regardless of how much you decide to charge customers per mile, the charge is a part of your income and will be taxed accordingly.
+Note: Regardless of how much you decide to charge customers per mile, the charge is a taxable part of your income.

 Deducting car expenses at tax time